 Depending on what sort of temperatures your bedroom gets to, it may or may not be ideal all year around, but it definitely keeps you warm on cold nights, and cool on all but the hottest nights.
 It's machine-washable at 40C, as long as you have a large enough washing machine.
 Read our Simba Hybrid duvet review for more information.

-Do you and your partner run at different temperatures during the night, leading to fights over the duvet?
-Then Nanu has come up with an innovative solution.
-Its Hot And Not duvet is divided into two halves, each with a different tog rating, keeping everybody happy.
-In practice, we found that this clever approach does actually bear fruit: the difference in temperature sleeping under each half of the duvet was palpable, if subtle.
+If you and your partner have different warmth requirements during the night and end up fighting over the duvet, this is a clever solution from Nanu.
+The Hot and Not has two halves with different tog ratings, so in theory everybody should be happy.
+And we've found that it works: the difference in temperature sleeping under each half of the duvet was palpable, if subtle.
 These duvets aren't cheap, but if they have the potential to keep you both at the right temperature while sleeping, not to mention save your relationship, that price may well be worth paying.

-This all-seasons duvet double pack from John Lewis delivers a great mix of value for money and proven quality.
-It feels more pleasant than any synthetic duvet and is claimed to be both suitable for people with dust mite allergies and resistant to odour-causing bacteria.
+Want a more natural duvet?
+This all-seasons double duvet pack from John Lewis feels much nicer than a synthetic duvet, and it comes at a surprisingly reasonable price.
+If you're worried that a down and feather duvet might kick off your allergies, John Lewis claims it's suitable for people with dust mite allergies as well as being resistant to odour-causing bacteria.
 We can vouch for that: after years of use, ours has not made us sneeze or itch, nor does it have any particularly offensive smell.

 This pair of duvets is easy to clean, although note that John Lewis insists they must be tumble dried immediately afterwards.
 In fact, we've quite successfully dried them on an airing rack, but bear in mind you do so at your own risk.